 What do you get when you combine an unpopular Democratic candidate and a poor economy?
 A bloodbath.
 A clean sweep of all swing states.
-A win of the popular vote.
+A potential win of the popular vote.

 Contrary to the findings of the public pollsters - most of which had Kamala winning the election and the popular vote - the campaign’s internal polling was correct.
 (Credit to AtlasIntel and Rasmussen Reports and others who did a great job.)